mgcrmltd/concordance/README.md

 Running here:
 https://mgxrmwordcount.firebaseapp.com/

-The 'Save' function maintains a locally stored list of words added via teh 'Enter new word to ignore' box.
+The 'Save' function maintains a locally stored list of words added via the 'Enter new word to ignore' box.

+gitignore contains entries for firebase cli project files